New Jersey Jackals: Team records

-Statistics are as of the end of the 2018 season.
+Statistics are as of the end of the 2023 season.

 Postseason records

-The Jackals have participated in 115 games in 28 postseason series.
-They have an overall playoff record of 60 wins and 55 losses.
+The Jackals have participated in 119 games in 30 postseason series.
+They have an overall playoff record of 62 wins and 57 losses.

 Broadcast homes

 Jackals games are broadcast via video stream at Flosports.tv and an internet-only audio broadcast at Mixlr.

 When the Jackals began in 1998, games were carried over Seton Hall University's WSOU.
 After a season there, the team moved to commercial station WMTR, an oldies station in Morristown.
 They also were heard on WJUX-FM, a New York-based standards station, ending their run on commercial radio in 2002.
 For this entire stretch, Jim Cerny was the voice of the Jackals.
+Kevin Burkhardt was also one of the Jackals play-by-play voices.

 WPSC-FM, the on-campus radio station for William Paterson University, took broadcast rights in 2003 and kept them until 2006.
 The original broadcast team consisted of Darren Cooper on play-by-play with Joe Ameruoso as color commentator.
 Cooper left the broadcast after the season, and Tony Colucci was added as color man to take over for the promoted Ameruoso.
 Beginning in 2005, Ameruoso did the broadcasts by himself and continued to do so after the broadcasts became web exclusive in 2007, continuing in the role for several more years until his eventual departure.

 Other broadcasters in team history include Cody Chrusciel in 2011, Corey Scheiner and Mia O'Brien in 2012.
 Michael Cohen broadcast games from 2013-2016.
 Alex Cammarata from 2017-19.
-Starting in the 2020 season, Reed Keller took the reins, and is the current voice of the franchise.
-The Jackals are also known for Billy "the BatBoy" Pinckney.
+Starting in the 2020 season, Reed Keller took the reins until 2023.
+In 2024, Matt Sosler was named the next voice of the franchise.

 Career pitching leaders

 Retired jerseys

-The Jackals have retired the numbers 8, 28, 4, 14, and 7 over the course of their existence.
-The numbers are listed in the order they were retired and honor: